Plishka/A-B_test/README.md

 ## Project Description

-### Hypothesis

-- **Null Hypothesis (H0):**
-  There is no significant difference in the conversion rate between the original onboarding screen offering a weekly subscription at $4.99 and the alternative design offering the same subscription at a 50% discount.
-The percentage of users purchasing the subscription remains the same for both designs.

-- **Alternative Hypothesis (H1):**
-  The alternative design with a 50% discount on the weekly subscription at $4.99 will result in a higher conversion rate compared to the original onboarding screen.
-Users presented with the discounted offer will be more likely to purchase the subscription than those presented with the original offer, indicating that the discount has a positive impact on user engagement and conversion.

 ### Test Description

 We conducted an A/B test to evaluate the impact of an alternative subscription page design on the conversion rate in a mobile application: